dstorrs/mfd_combat_simulator/README.md

 Combat works as follows:

  Step 1: Choose matchups.
-See below for details.
+See the 'Matchups and Generating/Blocking Hits' section below for details.

  Step 2: For each matchup, the attacker rolls to generate hits and the defender rolls to block hits.
+See below for how hits are generated and blocked.
 Each unblocked hit costs the defender 1 HP.
 Fighters die at 0 HP.
 By default they start at 2 HP.
-(See below.)

     NOTE: Fighters are not removed from combat until the end of the round, so even if they are killed they will get one last chance to swing at their foe, although that's probably not the person who killed them.

  Step 3: Display the results of the fight.

  Step 4: If the defender has been reduced to 0 or fewer hitpoints, everyone who is linked to them (cf the LinkedTo field) has their hit points set to 0.
 (Unless they are already below 0, in which case their HP is not changed.)
 If anyone is eliminated this way, display a message to that effect.
+This is used for things like 'If Naruto dies, so do Clone1, Clone2, Clone3'.

  Step 5: Remove dead fighters.
 If one side has been eliminated, announce that and stop.